bakar10/PCA-and-Feature-Extraction-on-IRIS/README.md

 # PCA and Feature Extraction Project

-This repository contains Python implementations of various machine learning algorithms for classification, clustering, dimensionality reduction, and feature extraction.
+This repository contains Python implementations of various deep learning algorithms for classification, clustering, dimensionality reduction, and feature extraction.

 ## Overview